-Meanwhile, members of Congress have been debating the best ways to reform and strengthen the federal aid programs.
+At the same time, members of Congress have been increasingly interested in and debating the best ways to reform and strengthen the federal aid programs.

 It is important that Congress and the general public understand these programs and the students they serve.
-In an effort to increase knowledge of these vital programs, the National Association of Student Financial Aid Administrators (NASFAA) has produced a document entitled, National Student Aid Profile: Overview of 2013 Federal Programs.
-The National Profile provides detailed information about each of the programs authorized under Title IV of the HEA, including:
+In an effort to increase knowledge of these vital programs, the National Association of Student Financial Aid Administrators (NASFAA) has produced a document entitled, National Student Aid Profile: Overview of 2014 Federal Programs.
+The National Profile provides detailed information about most of the programs authorized under Title IV of the HEA, including: